Przejdź do treści głównej

 Cross-platform

 Multi-platform App UI is the successor to Xamarin Forms from Microsoft.
 Allows building applications for Windows, macOS, iOS, Android from a single codebase in C#.
-Combines the best features of native development and cross-platform frameworks.
+It tries to give you native-feeling apps without the overhead of maintaining separate codebases.

 Advantages: